 It is feasible for a full-time student to plan a program of four regular semesters of 9 credit hours each plus 3 credits during a summer session, allowing time for internships and/or volunteer service, which provides valuable library experience in conjunction with an academic program.

 The program may be undertaken on a part-time basis but must be completed within five years (two-year extensions are allowed by the Graduate Division for a total of seven years).

-Students who were in MLISc-degree programs from other ALA-accredited library programs may, in special circumstances, transfer up to 18 credit hours toward their MLISc degree, provided the work to be credited has been completed within the time limit previously cited.
+Students who were in MLISc-degree programs from other ALA-accredited library programs may, in special circumstances, petition to transfer up to 9 credit hours toward their MLISc degree, provided the work to be credited has been completed within the time limit previously cited.
 Such requests must be included when applying to the Program.